jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] Not sure if that prefixing looks so great.
             - [x] It looks cluttered.
 And I cannot apply it consistently, because of path length problems.
 Branch.
 Try without prefixes.
             - [x] 'Spec Plan' somewhere in there looked ok.
             - [x] My doubts are that if this doc is in the internet, the title means a lot, so why not have it be complete?
-It does already have that completeness somewhere in the URL, but...
+It might already have that completeness somewhere in the URL, but...
             - [x] Maybe let go of the toilet role principle and just call something 'Automatic Containment for Relationships.doc'.
 Not 'Plan', not 'Spec' just lazy.
 Maybe it is ok.
             - [x] My being better at systematics than words might be in the way.
 So that I don't easily decide what's clear enough.
         - [x] Convert to docx without Compatibility Mode.